Image Intensifier Tube

 Helmet mounted housings have two main types fixed bridge and articulating housings.
 Please see our article on the differences and pros / cons here

-The ocular lens is the rear lens closest to the users eye.
+The ocular lens, also known as the eyepiece, is the rear lens closest to the users eye.
 This lens is used to adjust the focus to the correct diopter setting for the users eye.
 Since this focus is adjusted to the prescription of the users eye, once focused it does not have to be refocused unless moved or the users eye sight changes.

 Autogating is the process of the tubes power supply constantly providing and cutting power to the tube to help protect from high light damage and retain optimal performance of the night vision without blinding the user when exposed to various high light sources.